awslabs/ssosync/README.md

 > `>= 2.1.0` switched to using `provided.al2` powered by ARM64 instances.

 > [!Info]
-> As of `v2.2.0` multiple query patterns are supported for both Group and User matching, simply separate each query with a `,`
+> As of `v2.2.0` multiple query patterns are supported for both Group and User matching, simply separate each query with a `,`.
+For full sync of groups and/or users specify '*' in the relevant match field.
+> User match and group match can now be used in combination with the sync method of groups.
+> Nested groups will now be flattened into the top level groups.
+> external users are ignored.
+> User details are now cached to reduce the number of api calls and improve execution times on large directories.

 ## Why?

 As per the [AWS SSO](https://aws.amazon.com/single-sign-on/) Homepage: